-So, my daughter and I had a MOMENT.
+So, my kid and I had a MOMENT.
 And we decided to both write about it to see how we saw it differently.
 Things are always seen differently – experienced differently, remembered differently.
 I thought I’d share our memories here so that you can see the differences (and similarities)…

 Would the world always look better through squinted eyes (and tears)?

-I’m standing next to my daughter, looking out over the Mediterranean Sea, squinting my eyes to make the sunshine sparkling on the water look like Christmas lights, crying.
+I’m standing next to my kid, looking out over the Mediterranean Sea, squinting my eyes to make the sunshine sparkling on the water look like Christmas lights, crying.
 It’s the last morning of our four-week family trip.
 The trip to end all trips.
 Four weeks together, touring a bit of Morocco and traveling through Spain.
 My favorite part of the trip?
 Four weeks of family dinners and maybe this moment.

 I squinted again to see the magical twinkling lights.
-I stared out at the sea and held my daughter close to me to memorize the moment.
+I stared out at the sea and held my kid close to me to memorize the moment.
 I allowed myself to feel the bliss surging through me, to embrace it and ride it to the sense of immense, intense appreciation.
 To acknowledge how blessed I am.

 How did I get so lucky?
 I think that so often.
 I could find things to complain about.
 I could tell you what’s wrong with my life and what (and who) is currently frustrating me.
 But the reality is I’m blessed.
 Whether you think it’s a gift or that I’ve earned it, I’m blessed.

-I’m blessed with a daughter who wants to be with me, even though she’s a teenager, leaving for college in the fall.
+I’m blessed with a kid who wants to be with me, even though they’re a teenager, leaving for college in the fall.
 I’m blessed with a family that I adore.
 I’m blessed with a life of amazing experiences and spectacular people.
 I’m blessed with the gift of mothering my children.
 (And I might even acknowledge that I generally think I’m a pretty okay mother.
 I do know I love the job and it’s my favorite job.
 Writing, I think, comes next.)
 And I’m blessed with the ability to squint my eyes when necessary to make the view even better.

 We stood for what seemed like forever, and also seemed like never long enough, enjoying the view and each other (and the break from the run).
 Then we headed back.